cterdam/dotfiles/README.md

     ```zsh
     sudo npm install --global yarn
     ```
+  - Install [Golang](GOLANG). vim-hexokinase and other useful things run on it.
 - Install tmux with `brew install tmux`.
   - When it's done, install [Tmux Plugin Manager](TPM).
 Don't worry about installing actual plugins for now: `cterdam.tmux.conf` will take care of it.